raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet.md

 ## Remove the scaffolding

-In order to keep the model structurally sound while printing your 3D printer will create what's called scaffolding and rafting to prevent the hot filament from bending or sagging.
-Leave the print to cool before you try to remove it.
+In order to keep the model structurally sound while printing your 3D printer will create what's called scaffolding and rafting to prevent the hot thermoplastics from bending or sagging.
+Leave the print to cool right down to room temperature before you touch it.

 ### Heat Sink